 Travel Guides for this State

 Olympic National Park

-The picturesque Olympic National Park has unmatchable scenery.
+The picturesque Olympic National Park has unmatchable scenery and is one of the top Washington attractions.
 It has beautiful and abundant coastal areas; Ruby and Rialto beach, Hoh Rain forest, snowy peaks of Hurricane Ridge, and Sol Duc Hot Springs.
 Although there is a road circling the park which offers decent views of its landscape, the best way to experience the beauty of this place is hiking.
 The trails take you through various landscapes, including the Hall of Moses and Marymere Falls.
 In addition, the campgrounds at the park allow its visitors to thoroughly enjoy the beauty of the wild western region of Washington.

 Seattle Center and the Space Needle

 The Space Needle was built in 1962 for the World Fair and still stands tall as the iconic piece of Seattle center.
 The Seattle Center is spread over 74 acres of land and has a monorail, parklands, museums, and several high-end restaurants.
 Chihuly Garden, Glass, and Museum of Pop Culture are great options for indoor sightseeing.
 Take a stroll through the facility to see numerous art installations, gardens, and fountains.